NamelessCoder/newsflux/README.md

 scope - which is already where you would define variables you would use as `{settings}` in your EXT:news templates, including additional variables beyond those EXT:news defines.

-How do use the feature
+How to use the feature
 ----------------------

 The integration works by making a connection between the template file that would be rendered by the plugin